bakks/butterfish/README.md

   oktoreplace: true
 - name: shell_autocomplete_command
   prompt: |-
     The user is asking for an autocomplete suggestion for this Unix shell command, respond with only the suggested command, which should include the original command text, do not add comments or quotations.
-Here is some recent context and history:
+Here is recent history:
     '''

 ```